zzaimeche/saltwikiclone/Ubermaster-Architecture.md

 As an example, the layout of the Key/Value store not necessary needs to be on an isolated machines.
 Since it supposed to consist of a multiple instances/nodes, each node can run directly nearby the Child Master and so the 3rd party application can "talk" to a broker that connects to all of those instances.
 That said, amount of Child Masters equals to amount of Key/Value store scaled nodes behind such broker (not pictured on the figure above).

-Such layout also is flexible for grouping minions, i.e. 1~N child masters per an organization or subnet etc.
+Such layout also is flexible for grouping minions, i.e. 1~N child masters per an organization or subnet etc. Essentially, "child master" is not very much different from the existing Syndic.
+However, it still does not separates the data into a different channels and does not work fully transparent so the minion registration can be done in the control node.

 ## 3rd Party Application Integration